Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 * In the classpath under the folder `/alfresco/templates/webscripts`

 Placing web scripts in the classpath lets you package and deploy them with other extensions that comprise your solution.
-You can install them using standard Alfresco Content Services tools without having to upload them into the repository.
+You can install them using standard Content Services tools without having to upload them into the repository.
 However, it might not be as convenient to edit them while developing them as if they were located in the Alfresco content repository where you can easily edit them using Alfresco Share.
 You can also export and import web scripts in the content repository using the ACP (Alfresco Content Package) mechanism.

->**Note:** For a default installation of Alfresco Content Services, the classpath is located at `<installLocation>/tomcat/shared/classes/alfresco/extension`
+>**Note:** For a default installation of Content Services, the classpath is located at `<installLocation>/tomcat/shared/classes/alfresco/extension`

-A single Alfresco Content Services server can contain hundreds of web scripts, each implemented with multiple files.
+A single Content Services server can contain hundreds of web scripts, each implemented with multiple files.
 To help manage all these web scripts, the Web Script Framework lets you organize web script component files into a hierarchical folder or package structure, similar to a Java package construct.
 Typically, the package name follows the reverse domain name pattern.
-For example, web scripts are all located in a folder named `org/alfresco`, which is reserved by Alfresco Content Services.
+For example, web scripts are all located in a folder named `org/alfresco`, which is reserved by Content Services.

 ### URI anatomy